dsp/dsp.github.io/content/posts/2024-03-18-a-history-of-vcs-part1/index.md

 Before the late 1960s, most programs were written using [punched cards](https://en.wikipedia.org/wiki/Punched_card).
 A program's version was its physical set of punched cards.
 Versioning a program involved the physical labor of organizing and storing these cards in boxes.
 Terminals and disks existed but were expensive.
 Programmers used them for input and output to the system rather than for development.

 In the 1970s, [video terminals](https://en.wikipedia.org/wiki/Computer_terminal) like the [VT100](https://en.wikipedia.org/wiki/VT100) and [time-sharing operating systems](https://en.wikipedia.org/wiki/Time-sharing), such as [UNIX](https://en.wikipedia.org/wiki/History_of_Unix) and [DEC TSS/8](https://en.wikipedia.org/wiki/OpenVMS)  became cheaper and more widespread.
-As multiple users began working on a central, time-shared computer, programmers moved from punched cards to files on disks.
-But this posed a new question: How do you version these files?
-What is the digital equivalent of organizing punched cards?
+Programmers started working on a central, time-shared computer, and moved from punched cards to files on disks.
+As computing became more widely available, the amount of source code written at Bell Labs and other centers of computing increased, leading to source code chaos.
+The question arose: How do you best organize and version source code?

 #### The creation of SCCS

 In 1972 [Marc Rochkind](https://en.wikipedia.org/wiki/Marc_Rochkind) developed a version control system for IBM System/370 in [SNOBOL](https://en.wikipedia.org/wiki/SNOBOL).
 He rewrote it in C for UNIX a year later in 1973: *Thus, the first version control system, SCCS, was born.*

+Note: You can find the original paper on SCCS on Marc's website: https://mrochkind.com/aup/talks/SCCS-Slideshow.pdf

 SCCS could manage multiple versions of a file.
 Unlike modern source control systems, it lacked concepts like a repository or tracked files.

-To conserve disk space, SCCS stored each version's delta along with metadata like a change comment (now known as a commit message) and the change date.
-To store and retrieve new versions, programmers would ask SCCS to create a new `delta`, `get` a version or a combination of such as `delget`[^3].
+The initial version of SCCS edited on-disk source files through punched card commands, adding and deleting source code lines.
+With the move to UNIX, SCCS now had to version files that were edited by `ed` (or later other editors).
+In order to achieve this, users issued a `delta` command to record the changes.
+SCCS stored the difference between the current version and the last stored version as a delta.
+In addition it stored metadata such as a comment (now known as a commit message) and the change date.
+To retrieve versions, programmers would ask SCCS to `get` a version [^3].

 This sounds familiar?
 In principle, it is how most version control systems work today.
 However, SCCS has some very notable limitations.